lukec00per/after-tax-return-calculator/README.md

 3. Enter the expected pre-tax rate of return as a percentage.

-4. Input federal, state, and local tax rates.
+4. Input any applicable federal, state, and local tax rates.

 5. Click **Calculate** to compute the after-tax rate of return.
     - The results will be displayed below the form.